blue-run/TicTacToe/README.md

 </ul>

 # GetStarted
-To clone the project follow below steps:
+To clone the project follow the steps given below:
 <ol>
 <li>Load Android Studio and select check out project from version Control.</li>
 <li>Select GitHub from the drop-down list</li>